 Class A Motor Homes

 If you take a stripped truck chassis, put a trailer on it, and alter the front so you can drive it down the road, you'll have a crude class A motor home.
 Another way of describing a class A motor home is that it's like a bus with living accommodations.
-Most manufacturers of class A motor homes buy chassis with drive trains from an automobile manufacturer and then build the structure according to their design.
+Most manufacturers of class A motor homes buy chassis from an automotive manufacturer and then build the structure according to their design.

 The class A is popular because it's both a vehicle and a home in one self-contained package.
 Unlike a travel trailer, it provides easy access to living quarters from the driver's and passenger's seats.
 The feeling of openness — much like that of a fixed home — appeals to many RVers.
 Some like the class A because the height at the driver's seat affords an excellent view of road and traffic.
 The "boxlike" shape of a class A allows the builder to devise a variety of attractive floor plans that give the RV a homelike appeal.
 Because a class A is built on a chassis that comes without any body structure, a builder has a lot of latitude for establishing price range and quality.